Structures Design - Transportation Innovation

 FRP producers seeking to be included on the FRP Production Facility Listing may find guidance for material acceptance on the State Materials Office Fiber Reinforced Polymer Composites webpage.

-FDOT and affiliated projects in Florida (completed and under construction) can be explored using the FRP-Projects GIS-Mapping Tool (pending).
-Please contact the coordinators at the bottom of the page to have your project included in the Map.
+(Please contact the coordinators at the bottom of the page to submit a fast facts sheet and have your project included in the list.)

 Fast-Facts sheets for selected projects are listed below: